MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/om-considerations.md

 ## Database collations

+Here are some considerations for using database collations:

 - You must use the same supported language collations if you want to import data from Operations Manager into Service Manager.
 - This only applies to the Operations Manager database, and the SM DWStagingAndConfig database, when you create an Operations Manager Data Source for the data warehouse.
 Specifically, this appears in the Service Manager console as a Data Warehouse Data Source.
 - This doesn't affect either the Operations Manager to Service Manager Configuration Item connector, or the Operations Manager to  Service Manager Alert Incident connector.